 2. Learn Something New

-While healthy personal finance doesn’t need to be all that complicated, our financial education is never truly “complete.”
-There is always some new term or concept to learn about, and doing so is a great act of financial self care.
+While healthy personal finance doesn’t need to be too complicated, our financial education is never truly “complete.”
+There is always some new term or concept to learn about, and doing so is a great way to expand your financial literacy.

 3. Set (or Update) a Financial Goal

-It is always astounding to me what one person can accomplish when they are focused on a clear target.
+It is always astounding what one person can accomplish when focusing on a clear, singular target.
 And this is no truer than with money.

-An important aspect of financial self care is to nurture your long term vision.
-Know what you are striving for so that you can build a plan to get there and execute the steps of that plan.
-Good money habits can be challenging to stick with.
-That goes double for when you have no clear aim.
-Take time to develop and clarify your “why,” and you’ll be able to build much more reliable motivation to take yourself to new places with your money.
+Good financial habits can be challenging to stick with.
+And it gets even trickier when you don’t have a clear target.
+So take time to develop and clarify your “why,” and you’ll be able to build much more reliable motivation to take yourself to new places with your money.

-And hey, it’s okay to update your goals from time to time to keep things in sync with where you are now and where you want to go next.
+And hey, it’s okay to update your goals occasionally to keep things in sync with where you are now and where you want to go next.

 4. Do an Accounts Check-up

-One of the main things we’ve been trying to tackle here with all this financial wellness talk is cutting through the noise to find a sense of order and calm.
+One of the main things we’ve been trying to tackle here with financial wellness talk is to cut through the noise to find a sense of order and calm.
 We don’t want our money matters to get out of hand.
-Good financial health is simple, and easy to maintain.
+Good financial health is simple and easy to maintain.

-One of the most common barriers to that is having a big messy pile of financial accounts.
-3 checking accounts, 27 credit cards, retirement accounts, that one weird one with like 50 bucks in it…you know what I’m talking about.
+One thing that makes managing money feel next to impossible is having a big messy pile of financial accounts — one checking account, nine credit cards, three retirement accounts, and that weird savings account you forgot about with like 50 bucks in it.

 Periodically doing a check-up on your accounts is a gift to yourself.
-It’s important to be aware of where your assets and liabilities are.
-A check-up can also highlight if there are any accounts you don’t need anymore, or can combine.
+It’s crucial to be aware of where your assets and liabilities are.
+A check-up can also highlight if there are any accounts you don’t need anymore or can combine.
 Simpler is always better.

 5. Have an Honest Conversation About Money

-Sharing your experience, as well as your fears and frustrations with others, is a great way to find validation as well as possible solutions.
-Hearing your story from someone else’s perspective can open up new possibilities, or at the very least allow them to empathize with you so you don’t have to feel so alone in the fight.
+Sharing your experience, as well as your fears and frustrations with others, is a great way to find validation and possible solutions.
+Hearing your story from someone else’s perspective can open up new possibilities, or at the very least, allow them to empathize with you so you don’t have to feel so alone in the fight.
 Because you’re not alone.
 Each person’s financial situation is unique.
-But they’re all made up of similar struggles, worries, and dreams.
-And we’re all a lot better off sharing honest conversations about those things.
+But they all consist of similar struggles, worries, and dreams.
+And we’re all better off sharing honest conversations about those things.